 Taking Business Courses as a Nonmajor/Nonminor

 Undergraduate students who do not intend to major or minor in business administration may take a limited number of business courses (limits may change based on course availability) as free electives for their particular major.
+The maximum number of courses in any semester is two, regardless of credit hours, and over the course of a student’s academic career the limit is five courses, regardless of credit hours.
 Registration in business courses for nonmajors and nonminors is made on a space-available basis.
-Requests for available seats are made online through the undergraduate business program Web site one week prior to the start of each academic semester.
+Preference is given to students with an overall grade point average of 3.0.
+Requests for available seats are made online through the undergraduate business program Web site during the first week of each academic semester.
+Final approval to take a business course is at the discretion of the undergraduate business program.
 Refer to the course description list for additional information concerning prerequisites for specific courses.

 Special Opportunities in the Kenan–Flagler Business School